 I’ll say it again: People you disagree with are not your enemies.

-To bring this to governments, rather than to politics-as-religion, I'll pause and reiterate something I said on the
+To bring this to governments, rather than to politics-as-religion, I’ll pause and reiterate something I said on the podcast.
+Governments should first protect us from foreign governments and actors, then from themselves, then from other people.
+After that, they should take care of us.

 They shouldn’t be there to protect us from ourselves, or to try to catch us doing something wrong.
 From Pinker: